Picture

 Type Class Instances for Picture

-There are a few type class instances defined for Picture
+There some type class instances defined for Picture

 .